FOSDEM/video-hardware/README.md

 The A20 does not have HDMI input.
 We're looking into building a custom HDMI input board based upon the [ADV7611](https://www.analog.com/en/products/adv7611.html).

 ## Software
+We plan to take in 720p60 hdmi audio & video via csi.
+720p60, because that is the most widely supported resolution/refresh rate combination, and perfectly enough for streaming a conference.
+The Allwinner "csi" is not proper camera serial interface implementation,so that needs some testing.

+The hdmi input gets three destinations:
+ * to the projector (with minimal delay!)
+ * to the h264 encoder
+ * to the lcd for live playback

+The video encoding should be possible using the embedded cedrus vpu.
+The aac audio encoding will have to be cpu based.

 [0] https://videobrick.wordpress.com/